Baby Items You DON'T Need (What to Skip and What to Buy Instead)

 This post contains affiliate links.
 If you buy through them, we may earn a small commission at no extra cost to you.Learn more.

-If you only read one line: the baby industry’s best trick is convincing you that every problem needs a product.
+Every registry fills up with baby items you don’t need.
+The baby industry’s best trick is convincing you that every problem needs a product.
 Most “must-haves” are must-haves for about three weeks, or never.

 This is the article we wish someone had shown us before our first registry.
 Everything below is something we bought, received, or seriously researched, and would now skip.

 The baby product industry is enormous, and a lot of it exists to solve problems that either don’t exist yet or resolve themselves within weeks.
-This isn’t a list of badly made products (most of these are perfectly well-built).
-It’s a list of products whose usefulness doesn’t match their cost or shelf space for most families, paired with whatever actually covers the same job.
+This isn’t a list of badly made products, most of these are perfectly well-built.
+It’s a list of products whose usefulness doesn’t match their cost or shelf space for most families.
+Each one is paired with whatever actually covers the same job.

 The skip list